Spatial data fusion adjusting for preferential sampling using INLA and SPDE: Bayesian inference with INLA and SPDE

 \subsection{Log-Gaussian Cox process fitting using INLA and SPDE}

-In our proposed Bayesian melding model with preferential sampling, we assume that the locations of the point observations have been generated from a LGCP.
-This process has a varying intensity that depends on an Gaussian random field $\phi(\cdot)$. \citet{illian2012toolbox} developed a fast and flexible framework for fitting LGCP using INLA that approximates the true LGCP likelihood on a regular lattice over the observation window.
-Later, \citet{simpson2016going} extended the numerical inference for LGCP processes to the non-lattice, unbinned data case, leading to greater flexibility and computational efficiency.
-The log-likelihood of a LGCP is defined as
+A common model to describe an observed point pattern as in our sampling scheme is referred to as log-Gaussian Cox process (LGCP).
+This process has a varying intensity that depends on a Gaussian random field $\phi$, such the log-intensity is defined as $\log(\lambda^{\star}(\vect s)) = \phi(\vect s)$. \citet{illian2012toolbox} developed a fast and flexible framework for fitting LGCP using INLA that approximates the true LGCP likelihood on a regular lattice over the observation window.
+Later, \citet{simpson2016going} extended the numerical inference for LGCP processes to the non-lattice case, leading to greater flexibility and computational efficiency.
+In particular, the log-likelihood of a LGCP is defined as

-While the SPDE model can compute the sum term exactly, the stochastic integral $\int_\Omega \exp({{\phi}(\boldsymbol{s})})d\boldsymbol{s}$ must be approximated by a sum. \citet{simpson2016going} approximated the integral in Equation \eqref{ll_pp} by the deterministic integration rule of the form $\int_\Omega f(s) ds \approx \sum_{i=1}^p \tilde{\alpha}_i f(\tilde{s}_i)$ in the following manner:
+While the SPDE model can compute the sum term exactly, the stochastic integral $\int_{\mathcal{D}} \exp({{\phi}(\vect{s})})d\vect{s}$ must be approximated by a sum. \citet{simpson2016going} approximated the integral in Equation \eqref{ll_pp} by the deterministic integration rule of the form $\int_\Omega f(\vect s) d \vect s \approx \sum_{i=1}^p \tilde{\alpha}_i f(\tilde{\vect s}_i)$ in the following manner